CodeCircuitApp/CodeCircuit-iOS/README.md

 ### Saving to calendar

 Every event can be saved to calendar using ```EKEventEditViewController()```.
 Upon clicking **Save** button, a event edit view controller is presented modally, allowing users to save an event to a calendar of their choice.
 Created event contains related information such as description, location and website URL.

+### Browsing with a map

+In addition to browsing through a list, users can browse using a map.
+In the ```TabView``` there's a **Map** tab, upon clicking a ```MapView``` is displayed, with initial ```MapCameraPosition``` set to outzoomed center of Poland.
+On the map, events are represented with SwiftUI's ```Annotation()```, with content set to a star icon and name label.
+Events can be filtered, using the same modal view as in the explore tab.
+Tapping on an annotation navigates to the selected event screen.

 ## Screenshots